EanDudley30/TryHackMeWriteups/Easy Challenges/Bounty Hunter.md

 We get our **root flag: THM{80UN7Y_h4cK3r}**

 ### Summary
-We initally scan this machine using nmap and have to force ports to respond using the  -Pn option.
+We initially scan this machine using nmap and have to force ports to respond using the  -Pn option.
 From NMAP we see that we can login to FTP anonymous access in order to read a tasklist and a password list.
-We can then use that passowrd list and the username found in the tasklist to brute-force an attack on SSH using Hydra.
-Using the login credentials to SSH found by Hydra, we can login and get our inital access.
+We can then use that password list and the username found in the tasklist to brute-force an attack on SSH using Hydra.
+Using the login credentials to SSH found by Hydra, we can login and get our initial access.
 Then we can use sudo on the target machine to find if there are any vulnerable commands we can utilize to get root access.
 Sudo shows that tar is able to be executed at a super user level, and we are able to exploit tar to get root level access.